 Today’s businesses have a lot to contend with, especially with a pandemic causing so many headaches.
 At Indoor Air Quality Ottawa, our team has been working harder than ever to help many locals reopen safely.
 However, many folks don’t fully understand the risks of poor-quality air.
-Today, let’s go over the main reasons why your business should consider investing in air quality testing – it may literally be the breath of fresh air that could help you get up and running again!
+Today, let’s go over the main reasons why your business or office should consider investing in air quality testing – it may literally be the breath of fresh air that could help you get up and running again!

 Volatile Organic Compounds (VOCs)

 Do you sell, produce, use, or simply store items that could combust and emit hazardous chemical compounds?
 These can include everything from high-strength floor cleaners and paint to even new furniture, and there are many airborne particulates that can negatively impact human health.
 When these items off-gas contaminants, they distribute into the air freely – this can be dangerous if you have a high concentration of such items and inefficient ventilation.